MinhMark123123/maac/maac_mvvm/README.md

-TODO: maac_mvvm is a package that supports simple implementation of the MVVM pattern.
+maac_mvvm is a package that supports simple implementation of the MVVM pattern.
 The package doesn't wrap any dependency injection inside; it simply has three components: ViewModel, StreamData, and ViewModelWidget.
 It's simple, clean, and very easy to implement.

 ## Features